Data Protection Policy

 Policy Dissemination & Enforcement

-The Board of Directors, through the management team, must ensure that all Jakub Kohout LTD persons responsible for Personal Data are aware of and comply with the contents of this policy.
+The Board of Directors, through the management team, must ensure that all Jakub Kohout persons responsible for Personal Data are aware of and comply with the contents of this policy.

 In addition, the Board of Directors, through the management team, will make sure all Third Parties engaged to process Personal Data on their behalf (i.e. their Data Processors) are aware of and comply with the contents of this policy.
-Assurance of such compliance must be obtained from all Third Parties, whether companies or individuals, prior to granting them access to Personal Data controlled by Jakub Kohout LTD.
+Assurance of such compliance must be obtained from all Third Parties, whether companies or individuals, prior to granting them access to Personal Data controlled by Jakub Kohout.

 2. Data Protection by Design